Alex George

 Rebecca Hoehn

-Rebecca is a 4th year PhD student in the Stapleton lab.
+Rebecca is a 5th year PhD student in the Stapleton lab.
 She earned her B.S. in Pharmacology and Toxicology at the University of Wisconsin-Madison in 2020, alongside certificates in Global Health and Environmental Studies.
 Her undergraduate research on the fate and transport of organic contaminants in crop plants fostered her interest in environmental chemistry and human health, which drew her to join Duke’s Integrated Toxicology and Environmental Health Program (ITEHP).
-Alongside her doctorate, Rebecca is also pursuing a Certificate in College Teaching.
-During her time at Duke, Rebecca is excited to investigate personal exposure to volatile organic contaminants, and hopes her work will aid in deducing sources of contaminant exposure in the indoor environment.
-She is particularly interested in understanding the linkages between contaminant exposure and human health outcomes.
+Rebecca’s research in the Stapleton Lab utilizes silicone passive samplers to investigate human exposures to semi-volatile organic compounds (SVOCs) including flame retardants, phthalates, pesticides, and polycyclic aromatic hydrocarbons (PAHs).
+Her work centers on characterizing these exposures in a pregnancy cohort, identification of sources in indoor environments (homes and vehicles), and development of exposure reduction strategies.
+She is also investigating patterns of exposure and aims to identify predictors of exposure differences between individuals.
 Outside of the lab, Rebecca enjoys spending time outdoors, trying new local cuisine, painting and crafting, and tending to her many houseplants.

 PhD Program: Environment